go-sql-driver/mysql/README.md

 Default:        utf8_general_ci
 ```

 Sets the collation used for client-server interaction on connection.
-In contrast to `charset`, `collation` does not issue queries.
+In contrast to `charset`, `collation` does not issue additional queries.
 If the specified collation is unavailable on the target server, the connection will fail.

 A list of valid charsets for a server is retrievable with `SHOW COLLATION`.